RamonTavares/NCTEC17-WDS/README.md

 Deploy your app to bluemix (not covered)
 0. Compile production app
 1. Use cloud foundry to deploy app to bluemix

+# Example 2 - Voice of the customer (app works best in Google Chrome)